Indo-Jamaicans: History

-Due to deteriorating socioeconomic conditions in British India, more than 36,000 Indians came to British Jamaica as indentured labourers under the Indian indenture system between 1845 and 1917, mostly from Bhojpur and Awadh in the Hindi Belt as well as other parts of North India.
+Due to deteriorating socioeconomic conditions in British India, more than 36,000 Indians came to British Jamaica as indentured labourers under the Indian indenture system between 1845 and 1917, mostly from Bhojpur and Awadh regions as well as other parts of North India.
 A significant minority were from South India.
 Around two-thirds of the labourers who came remained on the island.
 The demand for their labour came after the end of slavery in 1830 and the failure to attract workers from Europe.
 Indian labourers, who had proved their worth in similar conditions in Mauritius, were sought by the British Jamaican government, in addition to workers coming from China.

 Indian workers were actually paid less than the ex-slaves, who were of West African origin.
 While slaves obviously were not paid for their labour, when they were emancipated in the 1830s, their wages were more than those given to Indian indentured servants.
 Indian immigrants therefore undercut the wages of the ex-slaves.
-This, along with fundamental cultural and linguistic differences and a tendency to not mix with the local population, caused the Africans as well as the British to look down on them.
-Indians were harassed with the derogatory term, "coolie," referring to their worker status.
+Under the terms of their caste system, which valued light skin over dark, the Indian immigrants looked down on the emancipated africans, and considered them inferior.
+Relations between the two groups did not therefore begin on the best of footings.
+Indians were labeled the derogatory term, "coolie," based on their employment status.
 Despite such hardships, many Indians in Jamaica have retained their culture and religions like Hinduism and Islam.